gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/index.rst

 - REV Robotics (metric) is slightly cheaper but generally has a bit higher learning curve than most other kits, as it is :term:`extrusion <Extrusion>` rather than :term:`channel <Channel>` based. :term:`Extrusion` takes more effort to work with (you need to cut aluminum extrusion to length); however, it allows for maximum design freedom and adjustability.
 REV is also available from the *FIRST*\ |reg| storefront, which might be convenient for teams doing their purchasing through official school procurement systems.
 - goBILDA (metric) is slightly more expensive, but is easier to get started with.
 It has an extensive parts catalog and can be adapted to other build systems like REV. However, its price point may deter some teams with lesser budgets.
 - Tetrix (metric and imperial) is probably the simplest system to work with, but its part selection is limited, and the use of :term:`4.7mm shaft <Shaft>` with :term:`set screws <Set Screw>` is inferior to :term:`clamping hubs <Clamping Hub>` used in other systems.
 - Actobotics (imperial) is similar to goBILDA, being made by the same company.
+As of June 2023 it is being discontinued.
 It has always been a solid option with reliable parts.
 For most FTC teams, goBILDA would probably be a better choice as it is more flexible and compatible, unless you already have a large stock of Actobotics parts.

 .. attention:: While VEX also sells some parts aimed towards FTC, **Game Manual 0 cannot endorse or support any VEX Robotics/IFI (VEX's parent company) products in any manner.** We cannot in good conscience drive people to support a business with a history of extremely concerning accusations of workplace harassment, toxicity, and general behavior that does not align with the ideals of *FIRST*\ |reg|.